thingsiplay/unwrap/README.md

 ```

 With `-i GLOB` a file name or path with wildcards can be specified, to extract
 only files that match the GLOB pattern.
-Option `-f` will extract files without
+Option `-f` will ignore archives
-a folder structure, meaning all files are output flat without creating sub
+internal sub directory structure and extract a flat structure only. `-o DIR`
-folders. `-o DIR` will specify a directory to channel all extracted files and
+will specify a directory to channel all extracted files and folders into.

-folders into.
-Let's combine all these three options to extract .txt files into
+Let's combine all these three options to extract .txt files into current
-current working dir:
+working dir.
+Dedicated sub folders for each archives are still created by
+default, to separate the extraction:

 ```bash
 unwrap -f -i '*.txt' -o . *.zip